Shiska07/Google_Scholar_Web_Scraper/README.md

 2. When prompted, provide the http link of your google scholar search result
 3. Provide the first, second and third criteria to sort results by.
 For example: citations, year, journal, etc.

-The sorted list will be stored in a .csv file named 'result_list.csv'.
+The sorted list will be stored in a .csv file and the search metadata will be stored in 'metadata.csv' within a folder created by the program.
+The program will prompt the user to provide the folder name.
+Check folder 'gswebscraper/transfer_learning_nedical_imaging' for search results example.